swampservers/fatkid/README.md

 ![banner](http://swampservers.net/infection/fatkidbanner.png)

 *Fat Kid* is a Garry's Mod remake of the classic Halo 3 custom game with the same name.
+TEST

 The game consists of rounds in which one player spawns as the "Fat Kid", a slow moving character with a massive amount of health, and his goal is to eliminate the other players before the round ends.
 The other players ("skinny kids") must flee through a narrow map and break down barricades to avoid being cornered and eaten by the Fat Kid.
 If the Fat Kid eats a player, that player turns into a "skeleton", which is a minion of the Fat Kid.
 Skeletons are fast-moving but have very low health, and their goal is to help the Fat Kid eliminate the skinny kids.
 The round has a time limit, and if any skinny kid survives until the end, the Fat Kid loses.